 - I am a fully insured professional photographer

-- I am trained by the Newborn Workshops in safe posing, soothing and handling of your newborn baby and I am a specialist in the field of newborn photography
+- I am trained by the Newborn Workshops in safe posing, soothing and handling of your newborn baby and I specialise in the field of newborn photography

 - I am a PRO member of BANPAS (Baby and Newborn Photography Association) Only 10% of BANPAS members achieve this

-- I have an extensive range of props for you to use during your newborn photography sitting and we can tailor your session styling to suit you
+- I have lot’s of props and accessories for you to use during your newborn photography sitting and we can tailor your session styling to suit you

 - Read what my clients say on Facebook and Google